ALexeyP0708/developer_cv/README.md

 	- Ngnix - no experience;
 12. Docker - no experience;
 13. CD/CI - no experience;
-14. CurrentIDE - PhpStrom ;
+14. Current IDE - PhpStrom ;
 15. English is minimal;

 Knowledge qualification and evolution of code quality can be assessed by looking at my repositories [GitHub](https://github.com/ALexeyP0708).
 I ask you not to focus on the quality of the code, which you are used to writing.
 From the first time, high-quality code is written only with well-formed code patterns.
 In practice, in the first place is the implementation of the idea and its concept, then comes the implementation of quality (refactoring stage).
 And quality takes time and resources.